College of Alameda

 (Candidates who claim equivalency must provide conclusive evidence, as clear and reliable on the college transcripts as required on the District Equivalency Application Form.
 Refer to the Equivalency Procedures below.
 This is not a process to waive the minimum qualifications.)

-- Applicant must have demonstrated cultural competency, sensitivity to and understanding of the diverse academic, socioeconomic, cultural, disability, and ethnic backgrounds of community college staff, faculty, and students.
+- Understanding of, sensitivity to, and respect for the diverse academic, socioeconomic, cultural, disability and ethnic backgrounds of community college students.

 Desirable Qualifications Environmental Demands Other Requirements

-For non-Master's degree disciplines, please note that the District requires two years of experience with a Bachelor's degree and six years of experience with an Associate's degree.
+For non-Master's degree disciplines, please note that the District requires four years of experience with a Bachelor's degree and six years of experience with an Associate's degree.